pikvm/pikvm/pages/mouse.md

 # Mouse modes

-There are two modes of mouse operation: absolute and relative.
+There are two modes of pointer device: absolute and relative.

 In absolute mode, the input device transmits the exact coordinates (X,Y) where the cursor should be moved.
+This is how touchscreens or drawing tablets work

 In relative mode, only the relative offset (dX,dY) to the current position is transmitted, which is unknown to the input device itself.
+This is a regular mouse.

 By default, Pi-KVM uses absolute positioning mode as the most convenient for the user and software.
 However, this is not always supported by the BIOS/UEFI.